 John looks forward to the future of landscape architecture and how the profession can promote design and planning for climate change, social justice, equity and ecosystems.
 John lives in Reno with his wife Jill, two sons and daughter.

-As senior landscape architect at Lumos & Associates, Marc's background includes over 28 years of landscape architectural design including land planning, subdivision layout, grading plans, erosion control plans, recreational planning, trail routing, amenities design, and landscape and irrigation layouts.
+As senior landscape architect at L.A.
+Studio Nevada, Marc's background includes over three decades of landscape architectural design including land planning, subdivision layout, grading plans, erosion control plans, recreational planning, trail routing, amenities design, and landscape and irrigation layouts.
 He has performed projects in California, Virginia, and Nevada, including Las Vegas, Reno, Carson City, Lake Tahoe, and rural Nevada.
 Past clients include cities, counties, school districts, universities, hospitals, private developers, and the Federal Government.
 He has conducted National Environmental Policy Act (NEPA) impact analysis and has worked closely with National Park Service archaeologists as the subject-matter expert related to site improvements, public accessibility, and outdoor recreational design.
 Leisure activities include art, hiking, gardening, professional mentoring, and advocacy.